Frequently Asked Questions

 d.
 Teachers to maintain order on Russ the Story Bus.

 e.
-A safe parking space away from traffic for Russ the Story Bus to park in.
+A suitable location on school grounds, or a safe parking space away from traffic, for Russ the Story Bus to park.

 f.
-Provide contact information to the Sydney Writers’ Festival so that the Russ the Story Bus team can contact them (if not already provided).
+Provide accurate contact information to the Sydney Writers’ Festival so that the Russ the Story Bus team can reach the correct school contacts.